We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Although traditionally used for stir frying, woks are surprisingly versatile and can cook all types of food in a variety of ways, from boiling to steaming to braising.

 While electric woks aren't for everyone, some cooks find them more useful than standard stovetop woks.
 They give you the freedom to cook wherever you like — the kitchen, the dining table, even a camp site (assuming you have access to an electrical outlet).

 We consult experts, scour consumer reviews, and independently test products in our lab.
 We never accept free samples from manufacturers; we buy products off of store shelves and put them through their paces.
+We consult experts, and examine feedback from product owners.
 And when we’re done testing, we donate the products to charity.

 If you're not well-versed in electric woks, you might be wondering what the difference is between a standard wok and an electric wok.

 The main difference is quite obvious: a standard wok is just a pan you use on your existing stovetop, whereas an electric wok comes with a built-in heating element.
 This means you can just plug it in and cook without any sort of stove available.